 On January 21, 2022, we received a request from a Centurium Capital-led buyer consortium that also includes IDG Capital and Ares SSG Capital Management (the "Buyer Consortium") to consent to close Centurium Capital's previously announced transaction to purchase an aggregate of 383,425,748 Class A ordinary shares (the "Sale Shares") from certain sellers (the "Secondary Sale").
-The sellers are Primus Investment Fund, L.P. (in official liquidation) ("Primus"), Haode Investment Inc. (in liquidation) ("Haode") and Summer Fame Limited (in liquidation) ("Summer Fame," and collectively with Primus and Haode, the "Sellers").
+The sellers are Primus Investment Fund, L.P. (in official liquidation) ("Primus"), Haode Investment Inc. (in liquidation) ("Hode") and Summer Fame Limited (in liquidation) ("Summer Fame," and collectively with Primus and Haode, the "Sellers").
 The Sellers are affiliates of and were formerly controlled by Mr. Charles Zhengyao Lu and Ms. Jenny Zhiya Qian, former management members of the Company, and their families (the "Former Management Members").
 The Sellers were ordered to be wound up and are currently in liquidation pursuant to an order of the Cayman Court in respect of Primus, and pursuant to orders of the Eastern Caribbean Supreme Court in the High Court of Justice of the British Virgin Islands (the "BVI Court") in respect of Haode and Summer Fame.
 The joint liquidators appointed in respect of the Sellers have exercised their statutory powers to enter into definitive documents to give effect to the Secondary Sale.
 Proceeds of the Secondary Sale are to be distributed by the joint liquidators to the creditors and stakeholders of each of the Sellers in accordance with the joint liquidators' statutory duties.
 Accordingly, we did not receive any of the proceeds from the Secondary Sale.
 By judgement dated January 17, 2022, the BVI Court sanctioned transactions that form part of the Secondary Sale, as required by the securities purchase agreement that gave effect to the Secondary Sale.
-After careful consideration, our Board and JPLs of the Company determined the Secondary Sale to be in the long-term best interest of the Company, and accordingly approved the transaction.
-On January 25, 2022, after receiving consent from the Company, the Buye
+After careful consideration, our Board and JPLs of the Company, determined the Secondary Sale.
+Upon the closing of the Secondary Sale, the Former Management Members ceased to have any interest in the Sale Shares and Centurium Capital became our controlling sha